jeanluct/PseudoAnosov/README.md

 This package is an extension of the code used in papers by [Erwan Lanneau][1] and [Jean-Luc Thiffeault][2] to place bounds on the lowest dilatation on [closed surfaces][3] and [braids][4].
-A simplified version was included as part of the latter paper as `PseudoAnosovLite`.
+A simplified version was included as part of the latter paper as PseudoAnosovLite.

-## A Sample Mathematica Session
+### A Sample Mathematica Session

 First we load the package:
 ```mathematica